Laravel-Backpack/docs/7.x-dev/crud-fields.md

 #### Uploading files with summernote

 Summernote saves images as base64 encoded strings in the database.
-If you want to save them as files on the server, you can use the [Summernote File Upload](https://backpackforlaravel.com/docs/7.x/crud-uploaders) .
+If you want to save them as files on the server, you can use the [Summernote Uploader](https://backpackforlaravel.com/docs/7.x/crud-uploaders).
 Please note that the Summernote Uploader is part of the `backpack/pro` package.
 Input preview:

 ![CRUD Field - summernote](https://backpackforlaravel.com/uploads/docs-4-2/fields/summernote.png)